Tefx/pesim/README.md

 reason = yield TIME_FOREVER, TIME_PASSED
 ```

-There is also a pre-defined *reason*: `TIME_PASSED`, which is an infinity number, so that the **process** yield with this reason will always be resumed at last.
-Also, `TIME_FOREVER` can also be considered as an infinite number.
-So, when the task queue is emptied, this `yield` statement will put the *process* into a forever sleeping.
-This is because the consumer does not know when the next task will arrive.
-But don't worry, the **process** can be activated externally by a producer later, when a new task is created.
+There is also a pre-defined *reason*: `TIME_PASSED`, which is an infinite number.
+The **process** yields with this reason will always be resumed last.
+Also, `TIME_FOREVER` can be considered as an infinite time.
+So, when the task queue is emptied, this `yield` statement will put the **process** into a forever sleeping, as the consumer does not know when the next task will arrive.
+But don't worry, this **process** can be activated externally by a producer later when a new task is created.

 Finally, we need to put the code into an infinite loop, so the consumer can keep processing incoming tasks.

 #### Producer

-Then, let's look at the producer:
+Then, the producer is defined as such:

 ```python
 def producer(self, idx, consumer, task_queue, num_task):